Feminist rhetoric: Global narratives

-Feminist rhetoric is the study of persuasive communication that focuses on the social, political, cultural, and economic inequalities of genders.
+Feminist rhetoric studies persuasive communication that focuses on the social, political, cultural, and economic inequalities of genders; it also seeks to explain complex issues in women's writing and, in some approaches, connecting feminists ideas across contexts.
 Specifically, transnational feminists such as Chandra Talpade Mohanty have addressed "how women's lives are shaped by national boundaries and histories of colonialism."
 Feminist rhetorical scholars ask questions of how rhetoric, writing studies, and social change intersect, or may be influenced by politics, the economy, religions, cultures, and education.
 A key term used in this field is "transnationality," defined as the culture of one nation moving through borders to another nation.
 It is used with the terms cultural hybridity and intertextuality, which continue the theory of cultures, texts, and ideas mixing with one another.
 In rhetorical feminist Cheryl Glenn's article, The Language of Rhetorical Feminism, Anchored in Hope, Glenn discusses how rhetoric has expanded to be more inclusive, and how democratic power lies in challenging systems that are not just, engaging citizens of global communities, and expanding accessibility.
 In doing so, we allow more people, including those who have been marginalized, to be involved in the democratic process which makes for a system that is more just.

 Women entering the political space have grown in recent years and they have left quite an impact in what has been known as a male- dominated arena for some time.
 Rebecca S. Richards provided a body of work titled "Transnational Feminist Rhetorics and Gendered Leadership in Global Politics : From Daughters of Destiny to Iron Ladies," which provides a framework for transnational feminist rhetoric by examining women world leaders in the political realm.
 Richard urges female rhetoricians to look beyond the patterns of representation, but rather consider how those patterns of representation have material effects.
 Considering the effects, affect elected policy makers, policies, and projects by political leaders.
 Richard argues this approach is critical to scholarship on transnational feminism.
 As it directly impacts political leaders and their policies that relate to cross-national contexts and drive local and global economic policies.
 Throughout her text she examines the rhetoric of dominant female world leaders, those leaders include Hillary Clinton, Margaret Thatcher, and Indira Gandhi.